FilipLundby/DynamicCameraSystem/README.md

 1. [Install the plugin](https://docs.godotengine.org/en/stable/tutorials/plugins/editor/installing_plugins.html) and enable it through `Project Settings` -> `Plugins`.
 2. Add a `Camera3D` to your scene (if you haven't already).
-3. Add one or more `CameraDynamic` nodes.
+3. Add one or more `CameraViewpoint` nodes.

-You are now ready to make the `CameraDynamic` follow or look at whatever you want.
+You are now ready to make the `CameraViewpoint` follow or look at whatever you want.
 See the exposed properties in the inspector.

 Optionally you can also add a `CameraSwitcher` node.
 It lets you manually switch between cameras.
 Useful while testing.